-9 In-Year admissions
+10 In-Year admissions

-Applications during the school year 2022/23 (In-Year admissions)
+Applications during the school year 2024/25 (In-Year admissions)

-If you move into the local area during the school year 2022/23 or you are already resident in Bath & North East Somerset and wish to move your child to another school, you will need to complete the Bath & North East Somerset In-Year application form.
-The form can be used to apply to any school within the Bath & North East Somerset Council area and is available at In Year Admissions.
+If you move into the local area during the school year 2024/25 or are already resident in Bath & North East Somerset and wish to move your child to another school, you will need to complete the In-Year application form.
+The forms can be used to apply to any school within the Bath & North East Somerset Council area and is available at In Year Admissions.
 Alternatively, you may contact individual schools or the Admissions & Transport team for an application form.